DanielHearn/danielhearn.github.io/src/blog/content/blog/sprawlopolis/index.md

 ---
 title: Sprawlopolis
 date: "2023-05-01T22:12:03.284Z"
-description: "I highly recommend Sprawlopolis as a highly replayable solo game."
+description: "Sprawlopolis is a fantastic city builder in solo with high replayability."
 tags:
   [
     "Board Games",